ropensci-archive/PackageDevelopment/pkgs.md

 -   `substitute()` provides the most straightforward interface to non-standard evaluation of function arguments.
 -   <pkg>lazyeval</pkg> ([Github](https://github.com/hadley/lazyeval)) aims to help developers design packages with parallel function implementations that follow both standard and non-standard evaluation.
--   An increasingly popular form of non-standard evaluation involves chained expressions or "pipelines". <pkg>magrittr</pkg> provides the `%>%` chaining operator that passes the results of one expression evaluation to the next expression in the chain, as well as other similar piping operators. <pkg>pipeR</pkg> offers a larger set of pipe operators.
+-   An increasingly popular form of non-standard evaluation involves chained expressions or "pipelines". <pkg>magrittr</pkg> provides the `%>%` chaining operator that passes the results of one expression evaluation to the next expression in the chain, as well as other similar piping operators. <pkg>pipeR</pkg> offers a larger set of pipe operators. <pkg>assertr</pkg> provides a testing framework for pipelines.

+**Dependency Management**

+Packages that have dependencies on other packages need to be vigilant of changes to the functionality, behaviour, or API of those packages.

+-   <pkg>packrat</pkg> (<a href="https://github.com/rstudio/packrat">Github</a>) provides facilities for creating local package repositories to manage and check dependencies.
+-   <pkg>checkpoint</pkg> relies on the Revolution Analytics MRAN repository to access packages from specified dates.
+-   <pkg>pacman</pkg> (<a href="https://github.com/trinker/pacman">Github</a>) can install, uninstall, load, and unload various versions of packages from CRAN and Github.
+-   Two packages currently provide alternative ways to import objects from packages in non-standard ways (e.g., to assign those objects different names from the names used in their host packages). <pkg>import</pkg> (<a href="https://github.com/smbache/import">Github</a>) can import numerous objects from a namespace and assign arbitrary names. <a href="https://github.com/klmr/modules">modules</a> (not on CRAN) provides functionality for importing alternative non-package code from Python-like "modules".

 ### Source Code